 Custom button and field - The user may enter a custom enlargement value in the field, and press the Custom button to zoom in and see details up close.
-Pressing the x1 button or right clicking on the scope sets the display back to normal.
-Also, a mouse scroll wheel can be used to zoom in and out.
+Pressing the x1 button sets the display back to normal.

 Pressing the x in the upper right corner will close the Scope Config window.